casey/just/README.md

 `just` is written in Rust.
 Use [rustup](https://www.rust-lang.org/tools/install) to install a Rust toolchain.

-`just` is extensively tested, and all new features must be covered by at least one unit or integration test.
+`just` is extensively tested.
+All new features must be covered by at least one unit or integration test.
 Unit tests are under [src](src), live alongside the code being tested, and test code in isolation.
 Integration tests are in the [tests directory](tests) and test the `just` binary from the outside by invoking `just` on a given `justfile` and set of command-line arguments, and checking the output.